alice paul awards & wppl graduation

 Wednesday, September 23, 2009

 On September 23rd, Daily Beast columnist, Meghan McCain, spoke at to a packed room in the Mary Graydon University Center at an event cosponsored by the Women & Politics Institute.
-WPI Director, Jennifer Lawless, introduced the daughter of Senator and Republican presidential candidate, John McCain.
+WPI Director, Jennifer Lawless introduced McCain, who is the daughter of Senator and Republican presidential candidate, John McCain.
 Many thanks to the Kennedy Political Union for including us in this exciting event!

 AU Welcome Event for Jennifer Lawless